turbot/steampipe-plugin-aws/docs/tables/aws_wafv2_web_acl.md

 ```

-### Get the cloudwatch metrics details for each web ACL
+### Get CloudWatch metrics details for each web ACL

 ```sql
 select